PatchworkOS 321f6ec

 # Recursively print the contents of mydir.

-ls mydir:recur
+ls mydir:recursive

 <tt>rm</tt>